Make-School-Courses/BEW-1.1-RESTful-and-Resourceful-MVC-Architecture/Lessons/05-URLs-HTTP-REST-and-Reading-Errors/README.md

 ## Agenda

 1. What is an API?
 How do we use one?
-1. Activity: Blackjack
-1. Dictionaries
+1. Postman
-1. The JSON Data Type
+1. Dictionaries & JSON
 1. Break
 1. The `requests` library
 1. Flask and APIs
-1. GIF Search Project

 <!-- > -->

 ## Learning Outcomes

 1. Describe the uses of an API
-1. Write an API request using `curl`
+1. Write an API request using Postman
-1. Describe the purpose of JSON and use Python to access JSON data
+1. Use Python to access JSON data
 1. Use the `requests` library to write an API request

 <!-- > -->